Extraltodeus/pre_cfg_comfy_nodes_for_ComfyUI/README.md

 A value higher than one will do the opposite and if pushed too far will most likely make a mess.

-# Pro tip:

-Did you know that my first activity is to write creative model merging functions?

-While the code is too much of a mess to be shared, I do expose and share my models.
-You can find them in this [gallery](https://github.com/Extraltodeus/shared_models_galleries)! 😁

-Also..
-Ironically my repository [Automatic-CFG](https://github.com/Extraltodeus/ComfyUI-AutomaticCFG) is incompatible with these as it replaces what makes these nodes possible.
-Hence the auto-cfg node here :)